DarraghConnaughton/Musical_notepad/docs/blog/blog.md

 #28

 User profile has been removed and replaced with a navigation_header located at the top of the drawer_layout.
 The overall design looks much neater with this.
 The top bar includes the users profile picture with their name and email address.
 I decluttered the record_audio page as well.
 It was getting far to messy.
 I decided to go for a leaner look.
 My plan now is to reload listview after button is clicked.
 This piece of functionality will be used multiple times on different lists.
 After this I am onto my final stretch of testing.

+#29

+I have discovered two bugs that need attending too:

+* displaying from databaseEntries.
+* Hamburger is not responsive.

+I need to modify these and enhance the XML present in my listView pages.
+This is the current task, I don't expect it to take too long.
+Once this is complete I must most onto writing tests for friend request and song request to ensure firebase is acting the way I wish to act.